 In an ideal world, we would get referential constraints exceptions complaining for those Users who have invoices.

 In those cases, we don’t want to “soft” delete, and we certainly don’t want to cascade delete both the users and the invoices!

 We need to limit exposure, we need to hide nuclear keys.
 The database is a fortress!

 - a) Make sure you have incremental backups dating back far enough in history

 - Remove cascade delete – both for the database and for Rails

 - Enforce referential integrity

 - Support “deactivation” in favor of “soft” delete

-It is like digging a trench around a castle to protect valuables inside.
-Make sure if you want to completely remove data from the database it has to be manual, painful and complicated.
+It is like digging a trench around a castle to protect the valuables inside.
+Make sure if you want to completely remove data from the database it has to be manual, painful, and complicated.

 There is no silver bullet, no perfect solution.
 We still have to turn on our brains and hope for the best.
-Nevertheless we can up our chances by doing things listed above.
+Nevertheless, we can improve our chances by doing the things listed above.